jeffmer/FFFGfx/README.md

+# --- update

+Will be updated in the next few days to support wider range of systems and dispkays.
+This version is obsolete and has bugs.

 # FFFGfx - Fast Flicker Free Graphics

 A graphics library targeted at M0 based Arduino systems such as the Arduino Zero, Adafruit Feather M0 and uChip.
 Currently supports ST7735 based displays (will support ILI9341).